PlantML/PlantML.github.io/pages/about_news.md

 #### 7/30/20: Beth's story on using Arabidopsis annotation information to improve predictions of tomato metabolic genes is published!

 Plant specialized metabolites mediate interactions between plants and the environment and have significant agronomical/pharmaceutical value.
 This study demonstrates that specialized and general metabolic genes can be better predicted by leveraging cross-species information.
 Additionally, our findings provide an example for transfer learning in genomics where knowledge can be transferred from an information-rich species to an information-poor one.
 The findings is now available form [In Silico Plant](https://doi.org/10.1093/insilicoplants/diaa005).

+#### 7/2/20: Collaborative work on the evolution of a gene cluster in Solanaceae is published!

+The hairs on the surface of some species in the nightshade family (Solanaceae) produce acylsugars which deter herbivores and pests from damaging the plants.
+A tomato gene cluster involved in medium chain acylsugar accumulation was described, and the evolution of this gene cluster was reconstructed.
+This study is led by Dr. Pengxiang Fan from Prof. Robert L Last's lab, and Peipei has contributed significantly to the evolutionary history reconstruction.
+It is published in [Elife](https://elifesciences.org/articles/56717).

 #### 6/25/20: Serena won!!